As adventures go, a journey to the polar regions is a big one! But which frozen frontier should you pick?

 The Arctic: Aside from exploring the incredible outdoors, you can also try your hand at sea kayaking, riding a snowmobile, snowshoeing, hiking, husky sledging and more.

-Antarctica: Kayaking is also super popular in Antarctica, as is scuba diving!
+Antarctica: Kayaking is also popular in Antarctica!
 You can also have a go at snowshoeing, hiking and ice camping too.

 Both the Arctic and Antarctica also offer the opportunity to take the “polar plunge”, and yes that is exactly what it sounds like.
 Join the queue as you line up to launch yourself into the freezing water – it’s a real bucket list tick!